-Albertans are passionate about balancing the development of this province’s rich resources with environmental stewardship.
-The Emerald Awards recognize and reward the excellent environmental initiatives undertaken each year by large and small corporations, individuals, not-for-profit associations, community groups and governments.
+Albertans are passionate about balancing the development of our province’s rich resources with environmental stewardship.
+For the past 25 years, The Emerald Awards have recognized and celebrated the outstanding environmental achievements of large and small businesses, individuals, not-for-profit associations, community groups, youth and governments.

 A panel of knowledgeable judges, with cross-sectoral experience, carry out an independent evaluation based on criteria outlined in the nominations package and select the finalists and recipients.